 To test our theoretical predictions, we gather data on quarterly earnings announcements of US firms from the first quarter of 1990 to the fourth quarter of 2019.
 We obtain data on released earnings, analyst EPS forecasts, and analyst price targets from the IBES database; prices and trading volume from the CRSP database; and firm characteristics from the Compustat database.
-Because prior research has shown that negative earnings have negligible information content (Hayn (1995), Lipe et al. (1998)), we delete observations with negative actual EPS.
+Following Choi (2019), we delete firms whose actual EPS is less than zero.
 We keep only firms with prices at the end of a previous fiscal quarter greater than \$5 to minimize the effect of market frictions (Ball et al. (1995)).